-A number of comment cards completed by patients specifically stated that staff respected their privacy and dignity.
-Surgeries were situated away from the main waiting area and we saw that doors were closed at all times patients were with dentists.
+Treatment rooms were situated away from the main waiting area and we saw that doors were closed at all times patients were with dentists.
 Conversations between patients and dentists could not be heard from outside the rooms which protected patient's privacy.
 Patients' clinical records were stored electronically and in paper form.
-Computers were password protected and regularly backed up to secure storage with paper records stored in lockable metal filing cabinets.
+Computers were password protected and regularly backed up to secure storage with paper records stored in lockable wooden filing cabinets.
 Practice computer screens were not overlooked which ensured patients' confidential information could not be viewed at reception.
 Staff we spoke with were aware of the importance of providing patients with privacy and maintaining confidentiality.
+On the day of our visit we witnessed patients being treated with dignity and respect by the reception staff when making appointments or dealing with other administrative enquiries.